 For a period of one (1) year from the date the applicable Work is completed by Consultant and accepted by Company, Consultant shall at its own expense promptly, repair, replace or re-perform any portion of the Work that is defective or in any way fails to conform to the foregoing warranty or, at Company’s option, refund the purchase price.
 Any such repair, replacement or re-performance shall be re-warranted hereunder for a period of one (1) additional year following the date of completion and acceptance thereof.
 If Consultant fails to promptly implement corrective action as required herein, Consultant is responsible for any cost incurred by Company related to any defective or nonconforming Work and Company may conduct the necessary corrective action at Consultant’s expense.
 THE FOREGOING WARRANTIES ARE EXCLUSIVE AND ARE GIVEN IN LIEU OF ANY OTHER WARRANTIES, EXPRESS OR IMPLIED.

 INSURANCE.
 Consultant shall, prior to commencing Work, secure and continuously carry with insurers having an A.M.
-Best Insurance Reports rating of A-:VII or better such insurance as will protect Consultant from liability and claims for injuries and damages which may arise out of or result from the Work and for which Consultant may be legally liable, whether such operations are by Consultant or a subcontractor or by anyone directly or indirectly employed by any of them, or by anyone for whose acts any of them may be liable.
+Best Insurance Reports rating of A-:VII or better such insurance as will protect Consultant from liability and claims for injuries and damages to the extent caused bythe Work and for which Consultant may be legally liable, whether such operations are by Consultant or a subcontractor or by anyone directly or indirectly employed by any of them, or by anyone for whose acts any of them may be liable.
 Consultant shall insure the risks associated with the Work and the Contract with the minimum coverages and limits as set forth below:

 General liability insurance, with a combined $2 million single limit for each occurrence and $2 million in the annual per project aggregate;